TobiasPSP/doneland_sources/Components/Microcontroller/Programming/Upload Sketch/README.md

 ### Automatic Exit
 The bootloader automatically exits and the microcontroller runs the user program if no new firmware is detected.
-Manual Intervention: Normally, you donÃ¢â‚¬â„¢t need to press any buttons to upload new firmware to an Arduino.
+Manual Intervention: Normally, you donÃƒÂ¢Ã¢â€šÂ¬Ã¢â€žÂ¢t need to press any buttons to upload new firmware to an Arduino.
 However, if there are issues with the auto-reset mechanism (e.g., using certain third-party USB-to-Serial adapters), you might need to manually press the reset button right when you start the upload process.

 ## Bootloader in ROM